 You should also consider making data literacy training a key component of development programs for you, your HR business partners, as well as line managers.

-To get started, here is a collection of the best articles, papers and other resources to help with HR analysis vetted by our in-house workforce intelligence expert, Ian Cook — it includes everything from math videos to metrics definitions.
+To get started, here is a collection of the best articles, papers and other resources to help with HR analysis vetted by our in-house people analytics expert, Ian Cook — it includes everything from math videos to metrics definitions.

 From Operational to Strategic